Prevent Attic Mold In Eastern PA

 Attics are one of the most common places for mold development.
-New Jersey attics can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
+Attics in Philadelphia and throughout Eastern PA can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
 In the presence of water, it only takes 24-48 hours for mold spores to germinate and spread to be a major contamination.
 Some simple preventative tactics will go a long way to help you avoid a costly mold remediation in the future.

 Why is Attic Mold so Bad?

 Mold growth in your Pennsylvania attic can mean serious health problems and serious structural damage to your home or business.
 Certain species of mold have the potential to produce mycotoxins that are toxic to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Each person will react differently to to the presence of mold.
 Symptoms vary depending on the individual, the length of time of exposure, the species of mold and several other factors.

 The purpose of mold in the natural outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your attic.
 Mold and the underlying water problem will eat away at the building structure and do some serious damage to your property.

 With the exception of an obvious roof leak, moisture buildup in the attic is often overlooked by the PA homeowner.
 As hot air rises in your Eastern PA home, it collects in your attic.
 If an attic is not properly ventilated, it can be very vulnerable to excessive moisture buildup.
 Warm air in the attic can lead to condensation and elevated humidity.

 - Poor ventilation

 - Unaddressed roof leaks

 - Fans and ventilation that empty into the attic rather than outside